eaglewarrior/eaglewarrior/README.md

 ![Visitor Count](https://profile-counter.glitch.me/eaglewarrior/count.svg)
 <p align='center'>
 Hi, I'm Rinki, an AI enthusiast and currently 🔭 working with the AIML team. at Fractal analytics.
-I love experimenting and learning new technologies ⚡ and also a Kaggle days Mumbai Organiser  and Data Science Ambassador at WIDS Mumbai.<br><br>
+I love experimenting and learning new technologies ⚡ , I am a  active contributor to Omdena Social Projects and was also a Kaggle days Mumbai Organiser  and Data Science Ambassador at WIDS Mumbai.<br><br>